 This will not be possible if you try to use ‘template’ essays, as these cannot be made to fit each topic.

-An essay structure is a way of organising your ideas so that they are logical and easy for the examiner to follow.
+You need to organise your ideas so that they are logical and easy for the examiner to follow.

 It is very simple to structure an IELTS essay based on the question types, for example:

 - for – against